heinzc/PrivacyService/README.md

 ### Local features
 #### aggregate
 The local aggregation can only be called locally, which means you need to send a POST request to e.g. the following endpoint.
+The result is found in the response payload directly.

 	http://localhost:4242/aggregate
 The payload must contain the values in the following format.
 You can add any amount of values.

-	{
     "values" : [
         "encryptedValue1",
         "encryptedValue2"
     ]
-	}
 If you want to aggregate data, which was encrypted using the keys of this (your) privacy service, you did configure this request correctly.
 However, if you want to aggregate data of someone else, you need to provide the oid of the object, where the data is from.
 You provide this oid in the *sourceOid* header of the request.

 #### encrypt
 The payload must directly contain the plain value you want to encrypt.
+The result is found in the response payload directly.
 Send to this endpoint, but with your port, of course.

 	http://localhost:4242/encrypt
 Sample payload: